thbtppl/latex-tips-advice/README.md

 ## Floating objects and captions

 Many people say LaTeX is the worst for float (figures, tables) placement.
 This is simply wrong.
-By default, LaTeX endeavours to put it closest to the surrounding text in the source file, at the top or on its own page if deemed appropriate.
+By default, LaTeX endeavors to put it closest to the surrounding text in the source file, at the top or on its own page if deemed appropriate.

 * Put the floating object just before the first in-text reference.